anuidev8/posts-test-challenge/README.md

-# Building a CRUD using [https://jsonplaceholder.typicode.com/](jsonplaceholder) API to painting some posts .
+# Building a CRUD using [https://jsonplaceholder.typicode.com/](jsonplaceholder) API to painting some posts and Material ui .

 ## Demo